wgm/cerb-book/en/03-quickstart_admin/00-checklist.markdown

 	$ cd /path/to/cerb5
 	$ cp .htaccess-dist .htaccess

 For this to work you will need `mod_rewrite` to be enabled in your Apache configuration.
-This is usually the case, unless you have just installed it.
+This is usually the case, unless you have just compiling or installed it.

 If `mod_rewrite` isn't enabled, you can enable it with the following command on many Linux-based servers:

-	# a2enmod rewrite
+	$ sudo a2enmod rewrite
+	$ /etc/init.d/apache2 reload

 ### Enabling friendly URLs with nginx ###